mantidproject/mantid/docs/source/release/v6.2.0/muon.rst

 ############

 - Users can now copy sequential fitting parameters to all other runs.
-To do this, click the checkbox to turn this feature on and change a parmeter.
+To do this, click the checkbox to turn this feature on and change a parameter.
 The change should be copied to the other cells in the same column.
-Turn the feature off to make changes to single rows.
+Turn the feature off to make changes to a single row.
-- The :ref:`Model Fitting Tab <muon_model_fitting_tab-ref>` allows you to perform fits across the sample logs and fit parameters stored in your results table.
+- **The** :ref:`Model Fitting Tab <muon_model_fitting_tab-ref>` **allows you to perform fits across the sample logs and fit parameters stored in your results table.**

 .. image::  ../../images/muon_model_fitting_tab.PNG
    :align: center
    :height: 800px

-Improvements
-############

-- When running the :ref:`DynamicKobuToyabe <func-DynamicKuboToyabe>` fitting function you should now be able to see the BinWidth to 3 decimal places.
-- Can now select the normalisation (``analysis_asymmetry_norm``) and group (``analysis_group``) in the results table tab.

-Bugfixes
-########
-- A bug has been fixed in the BinWidth for the :ref:`DynamicKobuToyabe <func-DynamicKuboToyabe>` Fitting Function which caused a crash and did not provide any information about why the value was invalid.
-Will now revert to last viable BinWidth used and explain why.
-- The autoscale option when `All` is selected will now show the largest and smallest y value from the all of the plots.

 Muon Analysis and Frequency Domain Analysis
 -------------------------------------------